Murihiku Regeneration Structure

 Seven Priority Areas have been developed:

-- Building Sustainable and Resilient Communities- focused on collective Rūnanga cohesion, strengthening internal and external partnerships and governance/ building leadership / developing youth & rangatahi participation.
+- Building Sustainable and Resilient Communities- focused on collective Rūnanga cohesion, strengthening internal and external partnerships and governance/ building leadership / and developing youth & rangatahi participation.

 - Te Ara Aukati Kore - creating sustainable future pathways for our successive generations through learning, work, and growth.
+This is based on the Kia Tū pathway planning framework developed within Muirihku Regeneration to support whānau through this journey.

 - Focusing on key initial projects and Pou to build trust and confidence and create momentum.
-This includes Te Ao Turoa – which is led by Rewi Davis from Ōraka Aparima Rūnanga.
+This includes Te Ao Turoa, which is led by Rewi Davis from Ōraka Aparima Rūnanga.

 Memberships